 With cost serving as a major factor in building, upgrading, or purchasing a PC, choosing the right CPU often comes down to finding the one that offers the best bang for your buck.
 In just price alone, AMD’s chips are generally cheaper than comparable Intel chips.
 Low-end, dual-core AMD Sempron, Athlon, or A-series dual-core processors start at about $30.
 In comparison, a low-end Intel chip will cost around $40.
 That said, you’ll find similar pricing as you climb the performance ladder, with Intel’s offerings almost always coming in a little higher than AMD’s chips.

 For the better part of a decade, this was the typical pricing scenario endured by most PC enthusiasts until the arrival of AMD’s new Ryzen CPUs.
-Their debut in early 2017 shook up that long-standing formula, with the new Ryzen 7 1800X sitting at the top of the consumer-focused end of AMD’s spectrum.
-Today the second-generation 2700X is the king of that pile, with eight cores, 16 threads and a price tag just north of $300.
-Intel’s current top consumer chip, the 8700K, comes with six cores and 12 threads, with a price tag around $360.
+Their debut in early 2017 shook up that long-standing formula, with the Ryzen 7 1800X sitting at the top of the consumer-focused end of AMD’s spectrum at that time.
+Today the second-generation 2700X is the king of that pile, with eight cores, 16 threads and a price tag around $300.
+Intel’s current top consumer chip, the 9900K, comes with eight cores and 16 threads of its own, but its price is far higher, at $570.

 Meanwhile, Intel Core i9 and AMD Threadripper CPUs targeting enthusiasts and prosumers offer even more multithreaded performance and continue to expand the kind of core and thread counts that anyone can enjoy in a home-built system.
 Intel’s seventh-generation i9 CPUs offer between 10 and 18 cores and thanks to hyperthreading, up to 36 threads.
-Prices can be sky high though, with the flagship 7980XE costing as much as $2,000.
+Prices can be sky-high though, with the flagship 9980XE costing as much as $2,000.

 All of this means that the competition at the top end of the desktop CPU market is hotter than ever with plenty of choice for consumers, no matter their budget.